Chi-teck/drupal-lemp/README.md

 ## Running the container

 Basically you can run the container in two ways.
-The first one (classic) exposes container services using explicit port mapping.
+The first one (classic) is exposing container services through explicit port mapping.
 ```bash
 #! /bin/bash